Storm Ciara causes travel disruptions in Europe - Local News 8

 “We regret any disruption caused and remain focused on getting passengers away safely and as quickly as possible.”

-Despite the storm’s severity, Charles de Gaulle airport in Paris has not yet experienced any delays, a spokeman told CNN — before adding that flights may be disrupted in the evening.
+Despite the storm’s severity, Charles de Gaulle airport in Paris has not yet experienced any delays, a spokesman told CNN — before adding that flights may be disrupted in the evening.

 Earlier on Sunday, a British Airways Boeing 747 clocked the fastest flight from New York to London — taking just four hours and 56 minutes to complete the journey.